 If you’re shopping from Australia, you can get a 55-inch model for AU$1,495, a 65-inch model for AU$1,895, or a 75-inch model for AU$2,895.

-There’s a generous mix of sizing options, then, and a good mix of price points.
-There’s also a Q65T variant, which has silver coloring rather than the Q60T’s standard black finish, but that’s the only difference.
+There’s a generous mix of sizing options.
+There’s also a Q65T variant, which has silver finish rather than the Q60T’s standard black finish, but that’s the only difference.

 - HDMI 2.1 and eARC support